 Dimensions: 1.9 x 0.7 x 1.9 inches

-Features: High-sensitivity, GPS-enabled marine watch with altimeter, barometer and 3-axis compass, Waterproof up to 50 meters, Tide charts display detailed tide data, Compatible with GNT 10 NMEA Transceiver
+Specific features: High-sensitivity, GPS-enabled marine watch with altimeter, barometer and 3-axis compass, waterproof up to 50 meters, tide charts display detailed tide data, compatible with GNT 10 NMEA transceiver

-As you can see from the weight and dimensions of Garmin Quatix NMEA Marine GPS Sport Watch, it’s quite lightweight and on the smaller side especially when compared to the other watches featured here.
+As you can see from the weight and dimensions of Garmin Quatix Sport Watch, it’s quite lightweight and on the smaller side especially when compared to the other watches featured here.
 However, don’t think for a second that it comes up short in terms of features.
 Although at first glance it’s a sport watch, it’s actually a great all-in-one device.